 Some experts have criticized the spend-to-save model as one that encourages consumption and spending money, since the more you spend, the more you save.

 With this model, your child isn’t actually learning to make saving a priority, since the saving is happening automatically.

 This doesn’t help them build the discipline it takes to actually save money and not spend it just because it’s burning a hole in their piggy bank.

 Another thing to consider is that many children don’t use a debit card that frequently, so the actual benefits may be slim.

 Other Options to Teach Financial Responsibility

 If a spend-to-save account doesn’t seem like the right tool for your child, consider other options to teach financial responsibility.

 - For little ones, keep two jars somewhere prominent in your home, one for spending and one for saving.
 You may also add a third jar for giving.
 Then, encourage your child to split their allowance or any monetary gifts between the jars.
 That way, they can see a physical representation of where their money is going.
-Once the jars reach a certain dollar amount, take the bank to deposit their savings, allow them to spend the savings portion however they like, and if applicable, help them choose a charity to gift their giving money.
+Once the jars reach a certain dollar amount, take them to the bank to deposit their savings, allow them to spend the savings portion however they like, and if applicable, help them choose a charity to gift their giving money.

 At this age, it’s also appropriate to start talking about the cost of college.
 Don’t forget to discuss how much that four-year degree will actually cost.
 Explaining the long-term costs of student loans plus interest is a great way to teach your child about money and how to make wise, long-term financial decisions.